Speak to a local memory care advisor 24/7: (888) 595-9951

 Hale Creek Manor

-Hale Creek Manor specializes in providing dementia care services in Iosco county, Michigan.
-It can accommodate a maximum of 43 older adults.
-Hale Creek Manor offers upscale amenities that include tranquil and secure outdoor areas, 24/7 toileting assistance and mental games to any older adults with dementia who reside in Hale, MI and nearby areas.
-Hale Creek Manor is situated at 3191 M-65, 48739 zip code and may allow Medicaid and Medicare to pay for some fees associated with its care.
+Hale Creek Manor specializes in providing dementia and Alzheimer’s care in Iosco county, Michigan.
+It can accommodate a maximum of 43 seniors.
+Hale Creek Manor provides upscale amenities that include constant medical checks to ensure well-being, promoted socialization and color-coded rooms to assist with memory to any seniors with dementia who reside in Hale, MI and nearby areas.
+Hale Creek Manor is situated at 3191 M-65, 48739 zip code and can possibly allow Medicaid and Medicare to pay for some costs associated with its care.

 Norway Pines Afc Home